test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

     region: sfo1
 ```

-The above configuration when full tested would create the following images in their respective regions.
+The above configuration when fully tested would create the following images in their respective regions.

 ##### Available Region Values